Salima Jobrani: Club career

 Jebrani has played for Women's Association of Sousse in Tunisia.

 In December 2021, she moved to Turkey and joined the Women's Super League club Fatih Vatan Spor.

+In September 2025, she moved to Turkey, and signed with Yüksekova to play in the Super League.

 International career

 Jebrani has capped for Tunisia at senior level, including in a 2–1 friendly away win over Jordan on 10 June 2021.